SamCymbaluk/CurtisClicker/README.md

 ```
 yarn build
 ```
-The contents of `dist` can now be placed into a Html server directory
+The contents of `dist` can now be placed into an HTML server directory.